pingcap/docs/tiup/tiup-component-cluster-upgrade.md

 - Runs a script after the upgrade.
 - Data type: `STRINGS`
 - This option specifies the path of a script to be run after the upgrade of a node.
-This command will be executed on the upgraded host itself.
+This script will be executed on the upgraded node itself.

 ## Output